 It's not a difficult dish to make either - you simply blacken the eggplant either on the grill, over the flame on a gas stove or you can roast it in the oven if you don't have either of the other options (although the flames do help give a good taste).
 Whichever way, you are looking for it to go black on the outside and the inside be tender.
 Once it cools, you peel off the skin then blend it up with everything else.

-Baba ghanoush is such a delicious dip or spread, and it’s also both easy and pretty good for you (especially this version without too much oil, plus it’s naturally vegan as well).
-It’s definitely one we enjoyed both on our trip and now and then at home as well.
+Baba ghanoush is such a delicious dip or spread, and it's also both easy and pretty good for you.
+This version in particular doesn't have too much oil, plus it's naturally vegan as well.
 It has a slight creaminess from the tahini, a fresh sharpness from the lemon and everything else gives it such great flavor as well.
-Why not add it to your game day menu, for something a little different, or just make some for any old reason?
-It’s pretty versatile so you can enjoy it in lots of ways!
+Enjoy it on bread, with veg, or spread on chicken.
+Find your excuse soon!